jedbell7050/ECON1680-project2/README.md

 This should result in many authors being present in the women's top 20 most important words.
 To fix this, do another round of cleaning and remove author names by creating a set of author name tokens from the author column of the dataframe.
 Then loop through the set and remove each token from the clean text.
 Also in this round, create a new column of text with the stemmed words.

 Next run two more logit-lasso regressions, one on the new clean text without the authors, and one on the stemmed text and print the top 20 coefficients for each gender.
-Note: for each train test split, the random seed should be 1680.
+Note: for each train test split, the random seed should be 1680, and you should set stratify equal to the gender labels column.